 Two projects I’m working on currently are: SiMSAM (Simulation, Measurement, and Stop-Action Moviemaking), to explore how we can support computational modeling in the middle grades, and DataSketch, to investigate and help support the development of young learners’ data visualization competencies.
 I’ve also got ongoing work that explores how young people make sense of the mathematical patterns generated by complex systems using computational simulations they build themselves using the DeltaTick domain-specific construction interface for NetLogo.

-I’m affiliated with the Tufts Center for Engineering Education and Outreach, the Poincare Institute, and Tufts’ Cognitive Science Program.
+I’m affiliated with the Tufts Center for Engineering Education and Outreach, and Tufts’ Cognitive Science Program.
 Visit me on github and Google Scholar.
 I got my PhD in Learning Sciences at Northwestern University, and also hold undergraduate degrees in Elementary Education and Mathematics.